Sons of Mars and the heirs of Prometheus – the conquest of the heavens: war and technology

-Plate C is one of the opening group of plates tagged A, B and C respectively.
-They stand alone, as indicated by the use of letters of the alphabet rather than Arabic numerals, and offer a gateway to the possible routes for interpreting the Atlas (for the opening to the Atlas, see the essay Iter per labyrinthum; for the genesis of Plates A, B and C, see De Laude 2015).
+Panel C is one of the opening group of Panels tagged A, B and C respectively.
+They stand alone, as indicated by the use of letters of the alphabet rather than Arabic numerals, and offer a gateway to the possible routes for interpreting the Atlas (for the opening to the Atlas, see the essay Iter per labyrinthum; for the genesis of Panels A, B and C, see De Laude 2015).

-Plate B illustrates the relationships between Man and the Cosmos during the transition from the Middle Ages to the Modern era, showing two paths, one governed by the celestial powers that control the lives of Man, and vice-versa, one that demonstrates man’s control over the world.
+Panel B illustrates the relationships between Man and the Cosmos during the transition from the Middle Ages to the Modern era, showing two paths, one governed by the celestial powers that control the lives of Man, and vice-versa, one that demonstrates Man’s control over the world.

-The cosmos is the universe represented, measured, and conquered by the techne which in Plate C is the new way to knowledge and orientation, although it reveals by contrast its potential for destruction.
-The A, B and C group is followed by a detailed and chronological analysis of the routes through of the Atlas heralded in the opening plates.
-Plate 1, indeed, presents once again the theme of astrological representation and orientation, considered in the light of reading and decoding: the chosen medium is hepatoscopy, a method of divination practiced from Babylonia to Etruria.
+The cosmos is the universe represented, measured, and conquered by the téchne which in Panel C is the new way to knowledge and orientation, although it reveals by contrast its potential for destruction.
+The A, B and C group is followed by a detailed and chronological analysis of the routes through of the Atlas heralded in the opening Panels.
+Panel 1, indeed, presents once again the theme of astrological representation and orientation, considered in the light of reading and decoding: the chosen medium is hepatoscopy, a method of divination practiced from Babylonia to Etruria.

-Interpretive essay of Plate C in the Mnemosyne Atlas
+Interpretive essay of Panel C in the Mnemosyne Atlas

-The next image, third right (C.3), is a miniature from a codex dated to the second half of the C15th conserved in Tübingen.
-It features the Sons of Mars, or more precisely, in accordance with astrological notions of the Hellenistic era, those born under the influence of Mars, their trades, inclinations, and activities: Perseus is an exemplary mythical figure, here represented “half constellation and half as a European warrior” (as described in the caption below the image in the plate).
+The next image, third right (C.3), is a miniature from a codex dated to the second half of the fifteenth century conserved in Tübingen.
+It features the Sons of Mars, or more precisely, in accordance with astrological notions of the Hellenistic era, those born under the influence of Mars, their trades, inclinations, and activities: Perseus is an exemplary mythical figure, here represented “half constellation and half European warrior” (as described in the caption below the image in the Panel).
 The figure that follows bottom left (C.4) represents a diagram of the orbit of Mars in accordance with a passage from Kepler’s Astronomia Nova (1609).